-The Board recommends that Shareholders vote FOR the re-appointment of PricewaterhouseCoopers LLP.
-To be effective, the resolution must be approved by a majority of votes (as least 50% plus one) cast by Shareholders who vote in person or by proxy at the Meeting.
-The management representatives named in the enclosed form of proxy intend to vote FOR a resolution to appoint PricewaterhouseCoopers LLP as auditors of the Company for the ensuing year, at a remuneration to be fixed by the Board, unless the Shareholder has specified in the Shareholder's proxy that the Shareholder's shares are to be withheld from voting on the reappointment of auditors.
+The Board recommends that Shareholders vote FOR the Omnibus Plan Resolution.
+To be effective, Omnibus Plan Resolution must be approved by a majority of the votes (at least 50% plus one) cast by shareholders who vote in person or by proxy at the Meeting.
+The management representatives named in the enclosed form of proxy intend to vote FOR the Omnibus Plan Resolution, unless a Shareholder specifies in its proxy that its shares are to be voted against such resolution.